DataBassGit/AgentForge/README.md

 pip install agentforge
 ```

-2. Navigate to where you want your bot's project folder:
+2. Navigate to where you want your architecture's (bot) project folder:

 ```shell
 cd c:\bot